codedbykishore/mystery-versal/README.md

 The game uses a flexible branching progression system with three starting points (r/Math, r/History, r/Codes) and multiple paths that converge at r/Linguistics.
 This prevents bottlenecks and allows multiple players to work on different puzzles simultaneously.

 As players solve puzzles, they unlock new challenges for the entire community and contribute to revealing a final message that embodies Reddit's collaborative spirit: **"KNOWLEDGE IS POWER, SCATTERED ACROSS MANY MINDS, UNITED IN PURPOSE"**.

+**The Experience:**
+- **Intro Page**: An animated splash screen with floating puzzle pieces, twinkling particles, and a purple gradient background welcomes players with three feature highlights before they begin their journey
+- **Cosmic Grid**: A space-themed visualization with 9 planets arranged in a diagram, each with unique radial gradients, pulsing animations, and connection lines showing puzzle progression
+- **Puzzle Pages**: Clean, focused interfaces where players visit Reddit posts, solve community-specific challenges, and submit answers
+- **Victory Celebration**: A spectacular finale with 100+ confetti particles, trophy animations, and the complete 3x3 puzzle grid revealing the final message

 ## 🕹️ How to Play - Step by Step